r12f/SONiC/doc/dash/dash-sonic-hld.md

 # 2 Packet Flows

-The following section captures at a high-level on the VNET packet flow.
+The following section captures at a high-level on the DASH pipeline flow.
 Detailed lookup and pipeline behavior can be referenced *here*.

 ## 2.1 Outbound packet processing pipeline

   ![dash-outbound](../../images/dash/dash-hld-outbound-packet-processing-pipeline.svg)

-Based on the incoming packet's VNI matched against the reserved VNI assigned for VM->Appliance, the pipeline shall set the direction as TX(Outbound) and using the inner src-mac, maps to the corresponding ENI.The incoming packet will always be VXLAN encapsulated and outer dst-ip is the appliance VIP.
+Based on the incoming packet's VNI matched against the reserved VNI assigned for VM->Appliance, the pipeline shall set the direction as TX(Outbound) and using the inner src-mac, maps to the corresponding ENI.
+The incoming packet will always be VXLAN encapsulated and outer dst-ip is the appliance VIP.
 The pipeline shall parse the VNI, and for VM traffic, the VNI shall be a special reserved VNI.
 Everything else shall be treated as as network traffic(RX).
 Pipeline shall use VNI to differentiate the traffic to be VM (Inbound) or Network (Outbound).

 In the outbound flow, the appliance shall assume it is the first appliance to apply policy.
 It applies the outbound ACLs in three stages (VNIC, Subnet and VNET), processed in order, with the outcome being the most restrictive of the three ACLs combined.